Instructors

 Her published book:

 As the director of the L.A.
-Performing Arts Academy, Elizabeth Spicer has dedicated 26 years to dance.
+Performing Arts Academy, Elizabeth has dedicated 26 years to dance.
 While attending Slippery Rock College she majored in dance because her love for the form had goaded her to learn about its varying aspects.
 Hence, she took classes like choreography, theatre, music, and dance history.
 As an individual excited about the intricacies and frameworks of all dance mediums she is proficient in ballet, tap, jazz, lyrical, modern, hip hop and acro.
 This has led her to work for top choreographers like David Howard and Frank Hatchett.
 During her time as director of the L.A.
 Performing Arts Academy her students have excelled tremendously earning awards in best choreography, best technique and best costumes.

 Parents and students have raved about her enthusiastic demeanor and her hard work and dedication to her students “My daughter loves going to dance here.
 She has learned a lot in the past two years.
 She loves having Liz for a teacher; she works great with the girls!”
 Therefore, Elizabeth in Coordination with the Adams County Arts Council hope that through Ballerinas and Bears students are able to learn the basics of ballet and divulge themselves into dance’s artistic movement and style.